Crash Course on MagSafe for iPhones

-In a nutshell, Magsafe is an array of magnets mounted inside certain iPhones.
-It’s accessed from the back and located in the center.
+In a nutshell, MagSafe is an array of magnets mounted inside certain iPhones.
+It’s accessed from the back and in the center.

-The magnets are arranged in a circle that’s a little more than 2 inches in diameter.
+The magnets are arranged in a circle that’s a little over 2 inches in diameter.

 What MagSafe does is allow for better wireless charging, magnetic attachment of accessories, and mounting.

-The best way to get the most out of iPhone Magsafe is to get a that has parts inside of it that are compatible with the magnets in your phone.
+The best way to get the most out of iPhone MagSafe is to get a Magsafe case (click to view on Amazon) that has parts inside of it that are compatible with the magnets in your phone.